gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Installation.md

 Installation
 =============================

-Gini Capture SDK can either be installed by using CocoaPods or by manually dragging the required files to your project.
+Gini Capture SDK can either be installed by using Swift Package Manager or by manually dragging the required files to your project.

 ## Swift Package Manager